gvoze32/Mainte/README.md

   <img src="https://i.ibb.co/RHcqFLx/Screenshot-20191202-223118.png">
 </p>

 A simple and functional conky theme for all desktop environment.
-Forked from "[conky-bandithijodotcom](https://mega.nz/#!y8JTFAYD!siXwByZVpZAQUfpocT46M1aMRUP9Qfs5mjCnumCA-ew)".
+Based on "[conky-bandithijodotcom](https://mega.nz/#!y8JTFAYD!siXwByZVpZAQUfpocT46M1aMRUP9Qfs5mjCnumCA-ew)".

 In this new version, all elements have been adjusted for Manjaro Linux KDE x64 with ASUS laptop.
 Match for 1366x768 screen resolution.